mpinto70/tools/python/apps/keep_testing/README.md

   -i IGNORES [IGNORES ...], --ignores IGNORES [IGNORES ...]
                         files or directories to ignore (regexes) -s SLEEP, --sleep SLEEP
-  --config CONFIG       TOML config file that has cmds, dirs, files and ignores --debug               set log level to DEBUG
+  --config CONFIG       use a TOML config file with cmds, dirs, files and ignores -1, --once            execute only once and exit immediately --debug               set log level to DEBUG
 ```